What is the Medium Partner Program?

 2. You pay $5/month to Medium to read these great articles.

-3. When you read a paywalled story, a portion of your membership fee goes directly to the author of that piece (assuming the writer is part of the MPP).
+3. When you read a paywalled story, a portion of your membership fee goes to the author of that piece (assuming the writer is part of the MPP).

 As a writer, it means you get paid when readers engage with your work.
-It’s not based on views, but rather based on Medium Member read time.

 How to join the MPP?
 What are the Medium Partner requirements?

-As of May 2023, there are only a few requirements to join the Medium Partner Program.
+As of May 2024, there are only a few requirements to join the Medium Partner Program.
 I’ll list them here, as well as the rationale behind them (to the best of my knowledge).

-1. You need 100 followers.
-This is to make sure that you’re not just trying to get rich quick; you’re actually here and willing to contribute to the community before you get a payout.
-This is similar to YouTube’s 4,000 hour watchtime + 1,000 subscriber requirements to join the YouTube Partner Program.
+1. You need to be a Medium member.
+This is to make sure that you’re actually here and willing to contribute to the community before you get a payout.

-4. Finally, accept the MPP terms and conditions and abide by the Medium rules.
+5. Finally, accept the MPP terms and conditions and abide by the Medium rules.
 Basically, don’t be a dick.
 No spam, no harassment, no hate speech, no plagiarism.

 How to make money on Medium?